acturtle/cashflower/docs/getting_started.rst

 Input
 ^^^^^

-In the :code:`input.py` script, you can define your model point sets and assumptions.
+In the :code:`input.py` script, you can define runplan, model point sets and assumptions.

 .. code-block:: python
    :caption: wol/input.py